ManuelHentschel/VSCode-R-Debugger/readme.md

 ## Using the Debugger
 * Install the **R Debugger** extension in VS Code.
 * Install the **vscDebugger** package in R (https://github.com/ManuelHentschel/vscodeRPackage).
+* Make sure the settings `rdebugger.rterm.XXX` and `rdebugger.terminal.XXX` contain valid paths to R and a terminal program
 * Create an R file containing a function `main()` that can be called without any arguments
 * **Warning:** For this extension to work, a functional project structure must be used.
 For details see below.
 * Press F5 and select `R Debugger` as debugger